yovendielmundo/ecs/README.md

 ```

 ## Shell interface
-I build a basic shell interface to play the simulation. ... is so funny ;)
+I have built a basic shell interface to play the simulation. ...it's so funny ;)

 ```bash
 ==================== ECS ====================